-Robust planning is carried out for each subject area and includes 2 stages of planning: long term and medium term.
-Our broad and balanced curriculum gives due consideration to differentiation, progression and provides sufficient depth and breadth to allow all individuals to deepen their understanding.

-In planning the curriculum and putting this policy into practice, Cambian Devon School aims to ensure that:
+Robust planning is carried out for each subject area and includes 2 stages of planning: long term and Schemes of work.
+Each of the 3 curriculums gives due consideration to differentiation, progression and provides sufficient depth and breadth to allow all individuals to deepen their understanding of both their emotional literacy and behaviours for learning.
+In planning the curriculum and putting this policy into practice, Cambian Great Dunmow School aims to ensure that:

-- Lessons are challenging and have pace, rigour and direction for each of the individuals. - A range of relevant teaching styles are employed to ensure that we meet individuals' individual needs and learning styles. - On-going assessment informs planning. - Individual's learning progresses smoothly through the school - Individuals are prepared for life beyond school.
+- Lessons follow a thematic approach - Activities are planned according to the SEMH needs of each individual pupil and their readiness to learn. - On-going assessment informs planning. - Individual's learning progresses smoothly through the school/college - Individuals are prepared for life beyond school/college. - Life skills education is paramount for life after school